Here, we’ll attempt to gain an understanding of the internal motivation crucial to helping trainers achieve success.

 That’s because we are more in control and become more consistent at the task we are attempting.

 That leads to us not putting something off because it’s too daunting.
 We begin to excel at it and overall results start to improve.

 So you see how this can be of value when exercising?

-When a client develops levels of self-efficacy, in essence, they start to believe in themselves, particularly in a way that they feel that they can complete a certain task and that will then lead to a specific outcome.
+When clients develop self-efficacy levels, they start to believe in themselves, particularly in a way that they feel they can complete a certain task, which will lead to a specific outcome.

-Simply put it’s a client getting the necessary skill set together that sees them perform a range of exercise in a workout which helps them achieve their long-term goals over time.
+Simply put, it’s a client getting the necessary skill set together that sees them perform a range of exercises in a workout which helps them achieve their long-term goals over time.

 The thing is, self-efficacy is task-specific, while confidence is a more general thing, but not without its place either.